-2. LSPs Are Particularly Vulnerable to Loss of Confidential Information

-LSPs are commonly entrusted with highly sensitive and valuable financial information, both directly by their clients and because of their work with other parties.
-With such access comes a high level of scrutiny and risk.
-Wrongdoers often consider LSPs to be weak links in the information security chain and therefore are easy targets.
-According to Mary Galligan, the former head of the cyber division in the New York City office of the U.S. Federal Bureau of Investigation, "as financial institutions in New York City and the world become stronger, a hacker can hit a law firm and it's a much, much easier quarry."
-Similarly, Richard Vallanueva, special agent for the United States Secret Service Electronic Crimes Task Force, states that hackers are increasingly targeting law firm escrow accounts as the path of least resistance.
-Mandiant, a specialized security firm, estimated in 2012 that 80 major U.S. firms were hacked each year.
-That number may, in fact, be too low.
-While law firms are reticent to make public such breaches of security, Bloomberg reported in 2012 on the deliberate infiltration by Chinabased hackers of the computer networks of seven different Canadian law firms, as well as the Canadian Finance Ministry and Treasury Board.
-The hackers stole important information in what appears to have been an attempt to derail a \$40 billion acquisition of a potash producer by an Australian mining company.
-47
+B. LSPs Are Particularly Vulnerable to Loss of Confidential Information therefore are easy targets.
+According to Mary Galligan, the former head of the cyber division in the New York City office of the U.S. Federal Bureau of Investigation, "as financial institutions in New York City and the world become stronger, a hacker can hit a law firm and it's a much, much easier quarry."51 Similarly, Richard Vallanueva, special agent for the United States Secret Service Electronic Crimes Task Force, states that hackers are increasingly targeting law firm escrow accounts as the path of least resistance.
+Mandiant, a specialized security firm, estimated in 2012 that eighty major U.S. firms were hacked each year.52 That number may, in fact, be too low.
+While law firms are reticent to make public such breaches of security, Bloomberg reported in 2012 on the deliberate infiltration by China-based hackers of the computer networks of seven different Canadian law firms, as well as the Canadian Finance Ministry and Treasury Board.53 The hackers stole important information in what appears to have been an attempt to derail a \$40 billion acquisition of a potash producer by an Australian mining company.54